rtdean93/blt-stream/docroot/profiles/contrib/lightning/UPDATE.md

 to Beta 3, you will need to follow the instructions for updating from Beta 1 to Beta 2, then from Beta 2 to Beta 3, in that order.

+## 2.0.3 to 2.0.4
+* Edit the **Scheduled update** field on any content type that has it.
+Click **Field settings*, set "Allowed number of values" to "Unlimited" and save.
+  Then click **Edit**, rename the field to "Scheduled updates", and save.
+* If you have the Image Browser entity browser available:
+    * Go to *Configuration > Content authoring > Entity browsers* and edit the **Image Browser** entity browser.
+    * Click **Next**.
+    * Empty the "Width of the modal" and "Height of the modal" text fields.
+    * Click **Next**, then proceed through the rest of the wizard without changing anything else.
+Then click **Finish** to save the entity browser.

+## 2.0.2 to 2.0.3
+* If you have the Landing Page content type installed, there are several manual update steps (to be performed in order):
+  * Create a formatted text field on the Landing Page content type.
+You can re-use the standard node Body field for this purpose.
+  * Customize the Teaser view mode of the Landing Page content type.
+Do not enable Panelizer for it.
+Add the new text field to the display.
+  * Disable Panelizer for the Default view mode of the Landing Page content type, then add the new text field to the display.
+* If you would like search functionality:
+  * If you would like to use the Drupal database as a search backend, enable the Search API DB module.
+You don't need to enable this module if you'd rather use Apache Solr (or something else) as a backend.
+  * Install the Lightning Search component.
+If you have already enabled Search API DB, Lightning Search will create a search server on top of the database backend, and use it to power the Content search index.
+Otherwise, you will need to create the server manually, then point the index to it.
+* Grant the "Access the Content overview page" and (if available) "Use the Archive transition" permissions to all content type reviewer roles, if there are any.
+* Edit the Content view, if you have it, and add the following:
+  * A required relationship to **Content latest revision**.
+  * The **Forward revision(s) exist** filter.
+For parity with a clean Lightning installation, label it "Has unpublished edit(s)".

+## 2.0.1 to 2.0.2
+* Install the Diff module.
+* If you would like to use Lightning's simple contact form, install the Contact Form feature from the Lightning package.
+Alternatively, if you'd like to use Contact and Contact Storage's simple form building functionality but not Lightning's default configuration, simply install the Contact and Contact Storage modules.

+## 2.0.0 to 2.0.1
+There are no manual update steps for this version.

+## 1.14 to 2.0.0
+Once you have followed the instructions contained in 1.14 to update to 2.0.0, there are no further manual update steps.

+## 1.13 to 1.14
+There are no manual update steps for this version.
+However, Lightning 1.14 contains a script which will modify your root project's composer.json file in order to switch your project to the official Drupal.org Packagist and up date you to Lightning 2.0.0.

+If you use the tarball to manage your codebase, you can update directly to the 2.x branch with no manual update steps.

+## 1.12 to 1.13
+There are no manual update steps for this version.

+## 1.11 to 1.12
+There are no manual update steps for this version.

+## 1.10 to 1.11
+There are no manual update steps for this version.

+## 1.06 to 1.10
+There are no manual update steps for this version.

+If you would like to test the new Lightning Preview module and Workspace Preview System in a development environment, enable the Lightning Preview module from module listing page.
+Note that Lightning Preview and WPS are not yet ready for production environments.

 ## 1.05 to 1.06
 There are no manual update steps for this version.